cheriansasha/Technical-Concepts-Practice/README.md

 # Technical-Concepts-Practice
-Looking into different technical concepts in practice with code examples.
+Looking into different technical programming concepts with code examples in Python.